 If we design a model or create a functionality the application is not able to use, it’s not “that stupid app developer’s fault” but a lack of domain knowledge on our side.

-It’s also a mistake of our whole team.
+It’s also a failure of our entire team, not any individual members.

-Even if we consider the functionality or model to be a good solution to the underlying problem and the change should be done in the application instead we have a responsibility to communicate our point of view in an empathetic and understandable way.
+Even if we consider the functionality or model to be a good solution to the underlying problem and what needs to be changed is the application, we have a responsibility to communicate our point of view in an empathetic and understandable way.

 Definition of tests

-If we know enough about the problem, we can start to define the tests our software needs to pass.
+When we know enough about the problem and the things our software needs to do, we can start to define the tests our programs need to pass.
 This definition can be similar to the definition of done in agile methodologies, a formal contract specification or functional requirement we agreed upon with our customer (although that will not be detailed enough in most day-to-day problems) or just a picture in our head, depending on the circumstances.

 The more complex a problem or functionality is, the more beneficial it is to have the defintion and tests written down in some way.